sigmaister/Anonymous-Telegram-Bot/README.md

 # Anonymous Telegram Bot
-This project is an Telegram bot.
+This project is a Telegram bot.
 The bot itself acts as a secure wall between other users and yourself, making you anonymous while providing text replies to the other users.
 The idea behind this bot is for people who own public channels and don't want to expose their private profiles to everybody.

 It has been developed using [*Python Telegram Bot*](https://python-telegram-bot.readthedocs.io/en/stable/) v10.1.0